SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 When you are wielding a melee weapon in one hand and no other weapons, you gain a +2 bonus to damage rolls with that weapon.

-# 34. - Eldritch Adept
+# 34. - Eldritch Expert

 You learn one Eldritch Invocation option of your choice from the warlock class.
 If the invocation has a prerequisite, you can choose that invocation only if you're a warlock and only if you meet the prerequisite.
 Whenever you gain a level, you can replace the invocation with another one from the warlock class.